Nikon D90 vs Panasonic FZ80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D90 and Panasonic Lumix DC-FZ80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D90 does not offer wifi capability.
+In contrast, the D90 does not provide wifi capability.

 So what is the bottom line?
 Is the Nikon D90 better than the Panasonic FZ80 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.